LucasBehrendt/tech-blog/README.md

 - [Font Awesome](https://fontawesome.com/) - The icons in the site were provided by Font Awesome.

-- [Git](https://git-scm.com/) - Git was used through the Gitpod terminal as version control to commit and push to GitHub.
+- [Git](https://git-scm.com/) - Git was used through the GitPod terminal as version control to commit and push to GitHub.

 - [GitHub](https://github.com/) - All code for the site is stored on GitHub after being pushed from Git.